TankEngine-ish/space_exploration_full_stack_app/README.md

 ## Overview:

-This full-stack application is a
+This full-stack web application is a mock-up space mission control dashboard to schedule and launch rocket trips to real exoplanets.
+I've build its own RESTful API and on top of that it also leverages the open-source SpaceX API to populate our upcoming and historical tabs with real SpaceX rocket launches.
+This application is a continuation of my Exoplanets Parser in Express which you can find here: https://github.com/TankEngine-ish/Exoplanets_Explorer

+NOTE: The front-end portion of this application is not built by me.
+I've only made very minor tweaks to its code.

-The tools I've used are: Node/Express, MongoDB + Mongoose, React, nodemon, cors, axios, Morgan logger middleware, Jest, SuperTest library, Postman, dotenv package for secrets.
+The tools I've used are: Node + Express, MongoDB + Mongoose, nodemon, cors, axios, Morgan logger middleware, Jest, SuperTest library, Postman, dotenv package for secrets, Docker and AWS EC2.
+For more details refer to ./server/package.json.

 A high-level overview of my app's architecture (done in Figma).

 ![alt text](<Images/Screenshot from 2024-02-02 01-29-21.png>)

-This application is a continuation of my Exoplanets Parser in Express which you can find here: https://github.com/TankEngine-ish/Exoplanets_Explorer

-The API of this application also talks with an open source REST API for SpaceX's data in order to populate the list of historical rocket launches in my application.
-By the time this project was finished the SpaceX's API was on v5.

 ### Folder Structure: